OpenEvalProject/evals/manuscripts/elife-89262/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/89262/elife-89262-fig6-v2.jpg)

 **Figure 6.:** (A) A schematic describing cross-sectional planes for subsequent confocal images: (i) for (B), (ii) for (C), and (iii) for (D).
 (B) Localization of fibronectin expression to a following cell than in a leading cell in a sprout.
 (C) Higher fibronectin expression in a sprout (a ‘following’ cell at the base of the sprout) than at a mini-sprout.
 (D) Intrinsic heterogeneity of fibronectin expression on quiescent endothelium displaying no mini-sprout or sprout formation.
 Images are 3D reconstructions of confocal z-stacks.
 Scale bars: 15 μm.
 Cells on the parental vessel were identified by GFP expression in the cytoplasm (E), then segmented (F).
 (G) Fibronectin intensity of each cell on the parental vessel is marked as a dot at the corresponding x and y positions of the cell centroids.
 Fibronectin intensities for sprouts (following cells) or mini-sprouts are indicated as squares.
 (H) Fibronectin intensity of leading cells and following cells of sprouts, mini-sprouts, and quiescent cells.
 Data are presented by box and whiskers with all individual points representing each cell (Nsprout(leading): 7; Nsprout(following): 11; NMini-sprout: 11; NNo treatment: 10).
 One-way ANOVA analysis was performed followed by Tukey’s multiple comparisons test (*p < 0.05, **p < 0.01, ***p < 0.001, ****p < 0.0001).
 (I) Cellular layer was segmented into groups containing seven neighboring cells to assess the local environment for each group.
 (J) Distributions of the ratio of cells having fibronectin levels higher than a threshold, the minimum value of sprout in (H), in a group of seven neighboring cells defined in (I), which included either a sprout or a mini-sprout.
-The overall distribution covers both regions.Figure 6—source data 1.Figure 6H, J.
+The overall distribution covers both regions.

 ## Discussion